sunny0826/kubecm/docs/zh-cn/cli/kubecm_add.md

 ### 选项

 ```
+      --context strings            specify the context to be added
       --context-name string        override context name when add kubeconfig context, when context-name is set, context-prefix and context-template parameters will be ignored
       --context-prefix string      add a prefix before context name
       --context-template strings   define the attributes used for composing the context name, available values: filename, user, cluster, context, namespace (default [context])
   -c, --cover                      overwrite local kubeconfig files
   -f, --file string                path to merge kubeconfig files
   -h, --help                       help for add
-      --select-context             select the context to be added
+      --select-context             select the context to be added in interactive mode
 ```

 ### 全局选项